zhoujj2013/lncfuntk/README.md

 # you can check the report (index.html) in 07Report.
 firefox ./07Report/index.html
 ```
-LncFunTK have been tested in CentOS release 6.2, Debian 7.0 3.2.60-1+deb7u3 and ubuntu 16.04 LTS.
+LncFunTK have been tested in CentOS release 6.2, Debian 7.0 3.2.60-1+deb7u3 and ubuntu 16.04 LTS (Linux OS 64 bit).

 ## Run lncFunTK analysis on your own data